-On the other hand, the kinds of petroleum products subject to the government petroleum product stockpiling became gasoline, diesel fuel and heavy fuel oil A, in addition to kerosene, which had been stockpiled from the very beginning.
-Moreover, based on the amended act, in anticipation of a large-scale domestic disaster that could cause a shortage of oil supply to a particular region, oil refiners and Motouris jointly formulated the "Oil Supply Coordination Plan in Disaster" for each of the 10 regions nationwide to ensure a stable supply in such region, and submitted it to METI.
-The plan calls for the establishment of a joint operation room to serve as a command center for the industry to (i) collect and share information on each company's shipping terminals, logistics, affiliated SS, etc., (ii) respond to urgent supply requests for petroleum products received via the government, and (iii) share the use of shipping terminals of other companies when one's own shipping facility is no longer available due to damage or other reasons.
-In the event of a major disaster, METI can recommend that refiners and Motouris take the measures specified in the plan.
+Based on the amended Oil Stockpiling Act, in anticipation of a large-scale domestic disaster that could cause a shortage of oil supply to a particular region, oil refiners and Motouris jointly formulated the "Oil Supply Coordination Plan in Disaster" to ensure a stable supply, and submitted it to the Minister of METI.
+In the event a large-scale disaster occurs, the Minister can advise refiners and Motouris to carry out the measures specified in the plan.
+In that case, it is stipulated that the companies establish a joint operation room to serve as a command center to respond to the disaster in order to: (i) collect and share information on each company's shipping terminals, logistics, affiliated SS, etc., (ii) respond to urgent supply requests for petroleum products received via the government, and (iii) share the use of shipping terminals of the companies when their own shipping facility is no longer available due to damage or other reasons.